WWII (album): Recording

 Although billed as a collaborative effort, WWII is more of a vehicle for Jennings; Willie sings on only five of the eleven tracks - all duets - while Waylon takes the lead on the remaining six songs.
 The album spawned one hit, a cover of Otis Redding's "(Sittin' On) The Dock of the Bay," which peaked at #13 on the country singles charts.
 Despite its modest success compared to some of the duo's previous singles like "Good Hearted Woman" and "Mammas Don't Let your Babies Grow Up to Be Cowboys," the song is brilliantly interpreted and remains as good an example as any of the fellow Texans' chemistry as artists.
 Another highlight is "Write Your Own Songs," Nelson's diatribe of the music business and music executives in particular ("We're making you rich and you were already lazy/So lay on your asses and get richer or write your own songs"), whom he and Jennings had battled for years to gain control of their own records.
 Jennings had a hand in writing two songs: the inspirational "Roman Candles," which he composed with Michael Smotherman, and the narration "The Old Mother's Locket Trick," written with fellow outlaw Guy Clark.
 The Chips Moman/Bobby Emmons composition "May I Borrow Some Sugar from You" had appeared on Jennings' previous album Black on Black, while "The Last Cowboy Song" would resurface three years later on the first Highwaymen album.
 Jennings and Nelson also cover the Tom T. Hall classic story song "The Year Clayton Delaney Died."

 Reception

-Ultimately, WWII failed to have as major an impact as Waylon & Willie, although it peaked at #3 on the Billboard country albums chart and #57 on the pop albums chart.
+WWII failed to have as major an impact as Waylon & Willie, although it peaked at #3 on the Billboard country albums chart and #57 on the pop albums chart.